 antihemorrhagic factor, menadiol, menadione (vitamin K-3), menaquinone (vitamin K-2), methylphytyl naphthoquinone, phylloquinone (vitamin K-1), phytonadione

-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through studies.

-Infants (0 to 6 months)
+Infants (0–6 months)

 Infants (6 months to 1 year)

-Children (1 to 3 years)
+Children (1–3 years)

-Children (4 to 6 years)
+Children (4–8 years)

-Children (7 to 10 years)
+Children (9–13 years)

-Obstruction of the bile ducts, liver disease such as cirrhosis, and long-term treatment with antibiotics also increase the need for vitamin K.
+Blockage of the bile ducts, liver disease such as cirrhosis, and long-term treatment with antibiotics also increase the need for vitamin K.

 Long-term treatment with antibiotics may lead to a need for vitamin K supplements.

-Women who are pregnant or breastfeeding should consult a physician before taking any vitamin supplements.
+Women who are pregnant or breastfeeding should talk to their healthcare providers before taking any supplements.